Tejaswi293/Tejaswi293/README.md

 I'm here on GitHub to:
 - Share my personal projects
-- Learn more about front-end technologies
+- Learn more about Electronics and robotic technologies
 - Contribute to third-party projects
 - Get inspiration and new ideas